mohd-arham-islam/Rental-Bikes-Demand-Prediction/End-to-End Project Implementation.md

 ## Data Transformation
 In a machine learning project, the "data transformation.py" file plays a pivotal role in shaping the quality and effectiveness of the model.
 It is essential for preparing and structuring the raw data into a format that is suitable for training and prediction.
 Data transformation encompasses tasks like cleaning, normalization, encoding categorical variables, handling missing values, feature engineering, and more.

+## Model Trainer
+The model is trained inside this file.
+This file has a class that returns the score of the best model.
+The object of this class is called in the data ingestion script.

+Infact the data transformation class object is also run inside the ingestion script.

+## Predict Pipeline
+All the things done inside the flask app method will be done here.
+For example accepting form data, processing it, etc.